yumiyagawa1/Yu-TechwritingPortfolio/user-personas/introduction.md

 The **customer pain points** include a lack of understanding customer needs, developing products that do not meet user expectations, and increased support requests due to usability issues.

 My **motivations** are to improve the effectiveness of technical documentation while providing a clear and consistent understanding of target customers.

+**User feedback**: These user personas were developed with a strong emphasis on incorporating user feedback and research.
+To further refine these personas, please reach out with any additional feedback or insights.